The possibility of SARS-CoV-2 having Antibody-Dependent Enhancement (aka ADE) looked pretty real, to me.

 I have a lot of questions about this, but lets boil it down to a few.

 - Is this virus doing this in-vivo?
-What induces it? (note: in-vitro is apparently easier to induce, and often not conclusive evidence that this happens in-vivo)
+What induces it? (note: it does happen in-vitro, but in-vitro is apparently easier to induce, and often not conclusive evidence that this happens in-vivo at appreciable levels)

 - What exactly are the consequences of this ADE interaction?
 Can we get it down to symptoms?